 There are so many ways to make mashed potatoes.
 Some people use only butter, some only milk, and some like to mash them with the skin on or add garlic and spices.
+I prefer to peel the potatoes.
 You can make them more chunky or creamier if that’s how you like them.
-Today, I am sharing with you a recipe for the best creamy mashed potatoes.
+Today, I am sharing with you a recipe for the creamiest mashed potatoes.
 They are so delicious and buttery, they melt in your mouth.

 How to Make Creamy Mashed Potatoes

 There is a fine line between creamy and gluey mashed potatoes.
-I have tried several different ways to make the best mashed potatoes, and here are my tips for the perfect creamy mashed potatoes.
+I have tried several different ways, and here are my tips for the perfect creamy mashed potatoes.

-- Use Yukon Gold potatoes for creamiest mashed potatoes – I found that Yukon gold potatoes were perfect.
+- Use Yukon Gold potatoes – I found that Yukon gold potatoes were perfect.
 They are naturally creamier than Russet potatoes and have a slight buttery flavor.